Sluthsaber95/sainsbury-fetch/README.md

 ## Running the tests

 ## Static Type Testing - Flow
 Unfortunately Flow can't run on watch due to how slow my current machine is.
-The alternative solution is introduce a simple CML via Yarn
+The alternative solution is introduce a simple command via Yarn

 ```
 yarn run flow:quick-check